Day Care Provider

 Do you have to be accredited by the State to run a daycare center?
 What sort of incident could get you decertified?

-Asked by mortsaul over 11 years ago
+Asked by mortsaul about 12 years ago

 I know you have to be accredited and receive permits for either a franchised or private in home day care.
 There are a lot of things that can get you decertied.
 One of the main ones is having to many kids and not enough teachers.
 I know where I work, our director and assistant director are sticklers for this one.
 Each age range has to have a certain ratio that you must stay in so you can't just slip out for a second and leave one teacher with 6/7 2 year olds.
 You must get a floater in to help for the few minutes you need to step out.
 The ration problem you see more in a private in home day care than you would in a public facility.